Aman-mishra-29/Car-model/README.md

 In this model we will enter some basic component details like engine type, fuel type, wheelbase, length & width of car, etc. to train the model

 For test the model we will use data like engine type, rpm, power generated, wheels size, body dimensions, etc.

+You can find out the fully ready website formate and code in CPPM folder.